vishalcloudyuga/dcos-docs/1.7/usage/tutorials/wordpress-mysql.md

 menu_order: 4
 ---

-In this tutorial you will learn how to deploy a WordPress + MySQL installation on a DC/OS cluster and stop worrying about network management.
+In this tutorial you will learn how to deploy a WordPress and MySQL installation on a DC/OS cluster and stop worrying about network management.

 ## Overview